AnotherKamila/bsdops/README.md

 * `bootstrap__admin_system`: set to False to have the automatically created admin user get a home directory under `/home` instead of under `/usr/local`.

+### Compatibility with Debian-based hosts

+Ideally, my DebOps fork should work the same as original DebOps on non-FreeBSD hosts -- the idea is to add new functionality without breaking existing stuff.
+That said, I do not currently have the capacity to test this that much.
+So, it may break.
+But if it does break, it's a bug, so please report it (ideally with a patch :-)).

 # Development

 **This repo contains the documentation (so, this README) and an example debops project that you can use as a starting point.
 The repo with my patched version of debops lives at [anotherkamila/debops](https://github.com/AnotherKamila/debops).**